Tim Hutten

-Tim Hutten (born June 4, 1985) is an American water polo player.
-He is a member of the United States men's national water polo team at the 2008 Beijing Olympics.
-In the championship game, the USA team won the silver medal, losing to Hungary.
-He also competed at the 2012 Summer Olympics.
+Timothy Julien Hutten (born June 4, 1985) is an American water polo player who competed for the University of California, Irvine, and represented the United States men's national water polo team at the 2008 Beijing Olympics where the team won a silver medal, the first U.S. medal in the sport for two decades.
+Hutten also competed at the 2012 Summer Olympics where the U.S. team placed eighth.
+As an exceptional college athlete, Hutten won the Peter J. Cutino award in 2008, given to that year's top collegiate water polo player.